Bristol Local Food Fund Grant

 • Food at the heart of decision-making: We must ensure that food needs and equality are considered in all decision-making – whether developing social support models, new businesses or planning new housing

-Grants are otherwise unrestricted.
-The grant can fund any cost related to the activity, including resources such as ingredients for healthy meals and equipment.
-It can also fund core activity costs such as rent, staff costs, or volunteer expenses.
+Grants are otherwise flexible.
+The grant can fund any cost related to the activity, project or service.

 We will prioritise applications for work that supports people and areas that are most affected by food insecurity, and will take intersectionality into account.
 These priorities include (but are not limited to):

-People most affected: Single parents, disabled people, people from Black, Asian or minoritised backgrounds, carers, people identifying as LGBTQIA+, and younger people (16-24)
+People most affected: Single parents, disabled people, people from black and minoritised ethnic groups, carers, people identifying as LGBTQIA+, and younger people (aged 16-24)

-Areas most affected: Hartcliffe & Withywood, Filwood, Lawrence Hill, Southmead, Avonmouth and Lawrence Weston, Lockleaze, Henbury & Brentry, Hillfields, Easton, Ashley, Eastville, St George, Frome Vale, Knowle, and Hengrove and Whitchurch Park.
+Areas most affected: Hartcliffe & Withywood, Filwood, Lawrence Hill, Stockwood, Southmead, Southville, Central, Avonmouth and Lawrence Weston, Lockleaze, Henbury & Brentry, Hillfields, Easton, Ashley, Eastville, St George Troopers Hill, Frome Vale, Knowle, and Hengrove and Whitchurch Park.

-These grants are for not-for-profit organisations and community groups with charitable aims that are working to alleviate food insecurity.
-Applicants must be based and working in the City of Bristol
+These grants are for community food projects, by which we mean not-for-profit organisations and community groups with charitable aims that are working to alleviate food insecurity and support food justice in the City of Bristol.
+Applicants must be based and working in the City of Bristol (i.e. have a Bristol postcode and work within the Bristol City Council area).

 If your group is a Community Interest Company, please read the additional guidance in the ‘Help and Guidance‘ section on our website.